Our Lady of Good Voyage (Boston): Land swap

 In 2007, John B. Hynes III approached the Archdiocese about buying the property, which was getting run down.
 The archdiocese said they did not want to close the chapel and that they wanted to keep a presence in the Seaport.
 Hynes initially proposed giving them 5,000 square feet in an office building to construct a storefront church.
 As discussions went on, it was decided to build a new, freestanding church instead.
 A land swap deal between the developer and the church was then arraigned.
 A similar land swap was rumored to be in the works at the turn of the century between the Archdiocese and Frank McCourt, the developer who then owned the land, but nothing ever came of it.

 On October 22, 2015, the Archdiocese entered into a purchase and sale agreement with Boston Global Investors, Hynes' company, to sell the property upon which the original Our Lady of Good Voyage chapel was situated.
 The original chapel remained with the Archdiocese until the new shrine was completed.
 At that point, the original was demolished to make way for a 22-story office building in Seaport Square in what was called "the hottest, fastest-growing real estate market in the country."

 Designing a new church that both looked like a Catholic church and also one that fit in with the sleek new neighborhood took three years of meetings with city officials and developers, including John B. Hynes IV, the project manager, who lived in the Seaport and often attended Mass there.
 City officials wanted a "museum-quality innovative design" to the building, but church officials wanted something more traditional, and the end result was a combination of both.
 The Archdiocese wanted the structure to have a steeple, but the city feared that it would dominate the skyline.
 A compromise was reached where a bell tower was constructed that is strong enough to one day hold a steeple.

 The groundbreaking ceremony for the new shrine took place on November 21, 2014.
 The last Mass at the old shrine was held on Easter Sunday in 2017.
-It was originally hoped that the new shrine would be open by Christmas 2016, but Cardinal O'Malley dedicated it on April 22, 2017, during the Vigil Mass of Divine Mercy.
+It was originally hoped that the new shrine would be open by Christmas 2016, but Cardinal Sean Patrick O'Malley dedicated it on April 22, 2017, during the Vigil Mass of Divine Mercy.
 The dedication Mass was attended by Bishop John Dooher, Mayor Marty Walsh, Police Commissioner William B. Evans, and representatives of the Knights of Columbus and other Catholic organizations.
 It was the first new church built in the Archdiocese of Boston in 65 years.